Russia Taxes for US Expats: A Complete Guide

 Both groups are subject to the same income tax scale, which is very simple.
 As a Russian resident, you’ll be required to pay an income tax rate of 13% on the first five million rubles of income generated from work performed in the country; all earnings above five million rubles are taxed at a rate of 15%.

 Russia requires you to pay taxes on income generated outside of Russia if you’re a “tax resident.”
-This is unique, as most nations only require citizens to pay taxes on all global income.
+This is unique, as most nations only need citizens to pay taxes on all global income.

-If you haven’t yet achieved residency status, all of your Russian-sourced income will be taxed at a rate of 30%.
+If you haven’t yet achieved residency status, all of your Russian-sourced income will be taxed at 30%.
 You won’t have to pay taxes on non-Russian sourced income.

 The tax filing deadline in Russia is April 30th.
 Failing to file by this deadline or request an extension can result in penalties if you owe outstanding income taxes.